David-M-P/convISA/README.md

 # convISA

 Welcome to convISA!
 A project in Bioinformatics done by David Martín Pestaña.
 This README file will contain all the information needed for the data format as well as to run the framework.
+For the full project report PDF, it can be accessed in this same directory.

 ## Format of example_data directories

 Feeding data to the neural network can be done only in one format, but the way that we preprocess data previous to this can hugely impact the rest of the process.
-One idea to use these example datasets is to copy the three csv files into a directory trials/TRIAL_NAME/assets.
-After that, if a config file is present in the base trial directory, the program can be run by using the single bash command with the selected trial name.

-For each subdirectory in example_data, there will be a folder "scripts" that holds the python script used to create the data, as well as 3 files:
+The network runs as long as there is a directory with a particular name inside of "trials" (as by default only example_trial is there).
+The directory should have a "config.json" file and an "assets" subdirectory in which the three files needed to run the framework will be.

+Each of the 3 files in assets directory should be:

 - metadata.csv: Will contain 3 columns and it is used as an index for the donor ids and their corresponding sex and agebin.
 The structure is: